-How to Feed A Dog
+How to Feed a Dog

-When you are first picking out dog food read the ingredients label.
+When picking out dog food read the ingredients label.
 Don’t just buy the cheapest or the most expensive brand.
 Dogs are meant to eat mostly meats so the first ingredient should be chicken, beef, duck, etc. and not by-products which is just leftover meats like eyes and hooves.
 After reading that, cereal sounds great but stay focused on what they really need!

 How much you feed your dog will depend on their age and breed.
 A puppy under 8 weeks should still be with his mom where they will receive the appropriate amount of nutrients through the mother’s milk.
 Giving your dog cereal with store bought milk is not even close to a substitute for this.
 As a puppy grows they will eat small meals, about 3-4 meals a day.
 As they grow and mature they will take in more food and usually eat twice a day.
 Maintaining a good feeding schedule and regiment is important for your dog over the long term.
 Don’t make frequent cereal consumption a bad habit.

-Conclusion on Cereals and Dogs
+Conclusion on Cereal

 Dogs should be given well-balanced meals just like a person.
 But every once in a while scraps will not hurt and some cereal will be okay.
 As a pet owner, you’ll use your best judgment for giving your dog the appropriate kind of cereal if any at all.
 As an example, it is not okay to give your dog Lucky Charms or Cocoa Puffs.
 These are considered the junk food cereals.

 Anything with very high sugar content is best avoided as they probably can’t handle it well and consumption could result in diarrhea.
 Again, foods like oatmeal are okay since they provide a few benefits for a dog.
-If you are unsure on what to feed your canine you should always seek expert advice from a licensed veterinarian before you give your dog any human foods including cereals.
+If you are unsure on what to feed your canine you should always seek expert advice from a veterinarian before you give your dog any human foods including cereals.